andyalexander/andyalexander.github.io/_posts/2018-05-01-Raspberry-pi-vpn-setup.markdown

 ---

-layout: post
-title: "Setting up a raspberry pi VPN"
+title           : "Setting up a raspberry pi VPN" categories      : technology tags            : raspi
-date: 2017-05-23
-categories: raspi
 ---

 A VPN is something I like to have in place for those times where I manage to forget something.
 Getting the raspi to do this has gotten much easier recently, without needing to do all the config / keygen yourself.